koddo/org-clock-statusbar-app/README.md

 TODO: screenshot of bettertouchtool configuration

-TODO: example and link to my .emacs.d
+TODO: simple example and link to my .emacs.d

 # Notes and todos

+There is a checkbox to make it indicate the opposite: red when you work.

+TODO: screenshot

+I also use this checkbox to avoid closing the app when I don't want to track time, i.e. it's late at night, I'm tired and reading reddit.

+For Mac OS X 10.7 and later.

-TODO: maybe add  the app to launch bar
+TODO: maybe add a checkbox to run it at login time if anyone is interested